 You must buy a card that has a Lenovo FRU on the label to ensure compatibility.
 Unless you flash a no WL BIOS or alter the PCI ID, you will need to make sure you have a Lenovo card.
 Shop for a card using the FRU you want to make sure it's going to work.

-Note: All supported WWAN cards are obsolete.
+Note: All supported WWAN cards are obsolete, or rely on networks being phased out.
 Use an external device or flash a no WL BIOS and install a modern card.

 The vast majority of machines are billed as WWAN upgradeable.
-These have the antenna and SIM slot but lack a WWAN card.
-This is installed next to the lower RAM slot if it is not populated with an mSATA SSD.
+This means the machine has the antennas and SIM card slot, but doesn’t include the WWAN card.
+The card is installed next to the lower RAM slot if it is not populated with an mSATA SSD.

-- Sierra Wireless Gobi™ 3000 (HSPA/CDMA EV-DO) (CDMA portion no longer accepted on Verizon’s network)
+Sierra Wireless Gobi™ 3000 (HSPA/CDMA EV-DO) (No longer accepted on Verizon)

 IMPORTANT: READ BEFORE BUYING A USED WWAN CARD.